 The mortgage interest on a second mortgage is tax-deductible IF you are using it to make a major improvement to your home.
 Examples are a kitchen or bath remodel, adding a swimming pool, or family room addition.
 Is it better to refinance or take out a home equity loan?

-Should You Get an Equity Loan or a Line of Credit?
+Should You Get a Home Equity Loan or a Line of Credit?

 What is your risk tolerance?
 A home equity loan has a fixed interest rate and set payments for the life of the loan.
 People who like more financial certainty may prefer a home equity loan.